 I had planned to wait until the release of Watch Dogs before writing any GTA comparison articles, but with its announced delay, I’ve decided to go ahead and get this one out of the way before Saints Row 4 (SR 4) loses its prevalence.
-Don’t get it twisted, I thoroughly enjoy SR4 (as you’ll find out below), but it dropped an entire month before GTA 5 and we all know how much of my life GTA 5 has taken up, I can only assume it’s doing similar to other gamers.
+Don’t get it twisted, I thoroughly enjoy SR4 (as you’ll find out below), but it dropped an entire month before GTA 5 and we all know how much of my life GTA 5 has taken up (in large part because of these top GTA 5 cheats, I can only assume it’s doing similar to other gamers.

 While both games are explicitly open world and allow the player free reign over their interactions with the setting and its populous, both series have diverged greatly within their last two releases.